fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 The Wallet Instance MUST present to the Deferred Endpoint an Access Token that is valid for the issuance of the Digital Credential previously requested at the Credential Endpoint.

 If the ``lead_time`` parameter value results as less than the expiration time set for the Access Token, the Wallet Instance SHOULD use the Access Token.
-Otherwise, the Wallet Instance MAY obtain a new Access Token following the Refresh Token flow (see Section :ref:`Refresh Token Flow <Refresh Token Flow>` for more details).
+Otherwise, the Wallet Instance MAY obtain a new Access Token following the Refresh Token flow (see Section :ref:`pid-eaa-issuance:Refresh Token Flow` for more details).
 If the Refresh Token flow fails, the Wallet Instance needs to submit a new authentication request.

 The Deferred Credential Request MUST be an HTTP POST request.
 It MUST be sent using the ``application/json`` media type.
 The following parameter is used in the Deferred Credential Request: